 Red and blue states are deeply infused in today’s media’s coverage of national elections in the United States.
 Coverage of the 2018 midterm election focused on a blue wave, while “blue to red” and “red to blue” strategies are employed by both parties in every cycle.

-However, this obsession with red states and blue states is a 21st-century one, with different colors used in media coverage prior to the 2000 presidential election.
+However, this obsession with red and blue states is a 21st-century one, with different colors used in media coverage prior to the 2000 presidential election.

 Table of Contents